after-the-sunrise/bitflyer4j/README.md

 ### Download

-Use Maven or Gradle to import the library and its dependencies from the central.
+Use Maven or Gradle to import the library jars and its dependencies from the [Maven Central][maven-page].

 #### Maven (`pom.xml`)
 ```xml